In our day-to-day lives, we don’t often encounter large amounts of cash.

 Even if you did find one, a thousand dollar bill is valued at much more than it’s face value of a thousand dollars now.
 Because of its rarity, you can normally buy one for upwards of $20,000.

 Which means, if you know of an elderly person with stacks of cash hidden away, you may want to help them go through it and check for rare bills.
 They could be sitting on a goldmine.

 Why aren’t $1000 dollar bills used anymore?

 Originally the purpose of high-denomination bills was to help banks and the federal government make large transactions.
-With the introduction of the electronic money system, the use of the bills disappeared.
+With the introduction of the electronic money system, the use of the high-denomination paper money and large bills disappeared.
 Along with the higher potential for counterfeiting and use for illegal activities, it’s very unlikely that high-denomination bills are ever going to come back into circulation.

 Another reason that the $1000 dollar bill was discontinued is that it wasn’t very cost efficient.
-In fact, it was cheaper to print a bunch of $1 bills to match the value of the $1000 dollar bill.
+In fact, it was cheaper to print a bunch of $1 bills to match the value of the $1000 treasury note.

 - Yes, a $1000 dollar bill exists and is still technically considered legal tender.

 - It’s now worth much more than a thousand dollars because of how rare the note is.
 It’s valued at upwards of $20,000.